zzzprojects/docs/eval-expression.net/pages/getting-started/what-to-read-next.md

 Congratulation!
 You completed our getting started section, but as you can expect, there is much more to learn to master this library.

-Your journey can continue by looking at the following sections:
+You can continue your journey with:

 [Newsletter](#newsletter)
 [Documentation](#documentation)